 Remember that your customers are resolving an issue — it does not matter if the goal is small or big.
 If your services or products provide solutions, they may experience positive emotions, such as excitement, happiness or relief.
 On the flip side, if the purchase process is complex and lengthy, they might experience different emotions at different stages.

 Including these feelings in your customer map might help you reduce unfavourable emotions to prevent them from turning into negative company perceptions.

 4. Pain Points

 As you know, problems along the way cause negative emotions.
-So, naturally, including pain points in your journey map can help you understand at which stage the buyer is feeling negative emotions so that you can analyse the reasons.
+So, naturally, including pain points in your journey map can help you understand at which stage the buyer feels negative emotions so that you can analyse the reasons.

 Solutions form a crucial element of your customer journey map.
-It is where you and the employees will find out different ways to enhance the purchasing process, so the buyers experience fewer pain points.
-That way, you can ensure positive reception of your product or service in the customers’ minds.
+You and the employees will find different ways to enhance the purchasing process so the buyers experience fewer pain points.
+That way, you can ensure a positive reception of your product or service in the customers’ minds.